• Skip to main content

 Anyone who is even remotely interested in cooking with beer knows of the strong affinity onions and beer have for each other.
 This gravy is also a great way to include beer in your breakfast - just drizzle it over hot biscuits or breakfast sausages.

-Suitable Beer Styles for Beer Onion Gravy
+Suitable Beer Style for Beer Onion Gravy

 The onions' caramelization is enhanced by the caramel notes often present in beer styles such as these below.
 Or the other way around, the point being that cooking onions with beer works and it does so to a very desirable effect.

-• porter
+• porter (especially English porters)

 • brown ale